 The Administrative Policies

-TAP NO. 11: Fair Labor Standards Act, Affordable Care Act, Telecommuting
+TAP NO. 11: Fair Labor Standards Act, Attendance & Affordable Care Act

 The Act requires that non-exempt employees be paid for all hours worked for the pay period that the hours were worked.
 Departments must maintain a system for the employees to record time worked.
+Non-exempt employees are assigned to work a schedule and are expected to arrive to work on time, adhere to assigned break schedules and depart at the conclusion of their assigned workday, unless on approved leave.
 The systems used may include daily sign in sheet A, daily sign in sheet B, time cards, or an approved electronic process.
 Employees must sign time records to acknowledge they are truthful and accurate.
 Supervisors must review and authorize time records to insure proper payment is made.
 Discrepancies will be reviewed by Dean or senior department head.
-The Office of Human Resource management should also be consulted to insure compliance with the Fair Labor Standards Act.
+The Office of Human Resources should also be consulted to insure compliance with the Fair Labor Standards Act.
 If time clock or other electronic time entry system is not available, departments shall use the University approved sign in sheet.
-Contact the Office of Human Resource Management to request a copy of this form.
+Contact the Office of Human Resources to request a copy of this form.

 It is the responsibility of the employee and the supervisor to submit accurate and timely hours worked each pay period and in accordance with established university deadlines in order for the employee to be paid properly.
 Employees who do not report and submit their own hours worked accurately, timely and in accordance with departmental and university guidelines will be subject to disciplinary action up to and including termination.
 Employees must have prior approval from their supervisor for working overtime, working over the lunch break, and extending, changing or flexing work hours.
 This includes working from a different or off site location.
 Supervisors and time reporters who do not ensure accurate and timely submission of hours will also be subject to disciplinary action up to and including termination.
 Also, failure to report accurate and timely information by the employee, supervisor, or time reporter will result in a delay of time paid until the next regularly scheduled bi-weekly pay day.